win-x-u-r/StockManager/README.md

-Hello
-This is Our java Final Project a Stock Management System Program
+This is our java Final Project "Stock Management System"